-Associate Professor Elizabeth Elliott said that Australia is “unique among other countries in that we now have a national register, a national clinical group, a national hub for research, and a national advocacy group in NOFASD”.
+Professor Elizabeth Elliott said that Australia is “unique among other countries in that we now have a national register, a national clinical group, a national hub for research, and a national advocacy group in NOFASD”.

 The National FASD Strategic Action Plan 2018–2028 can be viewed here.